mvroosmalen1970/ESPHome-Duepi/README.md

 mode: single<br />

 Confirmed working with:
-  Duroflame Rembrand
+- Duroflame Rembrand
+- Julia
-  Qlima Viola 85 S-Line
+- Qlima Viola 85 S-Line

 Huge thanks goes to aceindy who found the solution for the HACS **HomeAssistant** integration, which I used to create this solution!